 My research focuses on human social interaction and cognition, including mate preferences and interpersonal attraction.
-I employ the evolutionary psychology framework, thus investigating the causes and consequences of human behavior in social context.
+I employ the evolutionary psychology framework to investigate the causes and consequences of human behavior in social context.
 My studies can be categorized, broadly, into the following topics:

 Human facial and body morphology

-I study human facial and body morphology, including the role of visible skin condition in social perception.
+I study human facial and body morphology in social perception.
 For example, I have investigated the perception of male/female faces and bodies in relation to physical strength and symmetry as well as ovulatory cycle dependent preferences and psychology.
-I am interested in the effects of skin topography and skin coloration cues on the perception of female and male faces.
+I am interested in the effects of visual skin condition on the perception of female and male faces.
 This includes cross-cultural investigation.
 I also aim to understand the role of facial and head hair on assessments of physical appearance.

 Human body movement and nonverbal communication

 Digit ratio and sex-dependent traits/behavior

 Digit ratio (2D:4D) – a biomarker of prenatal exposure to sex steroids – has been shown to correlate with a variety of sex-dependent physical, cognitive, and behavioral measures.
 I have investigated 2D:4D in relation to facial morphology, physical strength, cognition, personality, sexuality, and health-related measures.
-In recent studies together with J. Manning, I consider large samples in the investigation of 2D:4D relationships with sex-dependent measures across nations.
-I am also interested in short-term endocrinological changes and how they related to measures of prenatal androgenization.
+In recent studies together with J. Manning, I consider large samples (the BBC internet study) in the investigation of 2D:4D relationships with sex-dependent measures across nations.
+I am also interested in short-term (context-dependent) endocrinological changes and how they related to measures of prenatal androgenization.